 Excellent news!
 To help your child keep up his or her good eating habits, make sure to:

 • Avoid talking about food at the table.
 “We don’t always realize the subtle pressure we put on kids to eat,” says Caroline Kaufman, R.D.N., a registered dietitian nutritionist and media spokesperson for the California Dietetic Association.
-“Praising her for eating, saying things like, ‘Be a good girl today and finish your dinner,’ can lead her to take a bite even when she’s not hungry or doesn’t want to eat.”
+“Praising her for eating or saying things like, ‘Be a good girl today and finish your dinner,’ can lead her to take a bite even when she’s not hungry or doesn’t want to eat.”
 Taking the pressure off benefits both you and your child!

 • Remember your responsibilities.
 “Parents are responsible for feeding—they choose what food is served, when and where.
 Kids are responsible for eating— they decide how much and whether they eat,” Kaufman says.